 A native of Hong Kong, clarinetist Hugo Lau is currently studying Professional Diploma at the Royal Academy of Music under the tutelage of Eric Hoeprich, supported by Help Musicians.
 He was awarded a scholarship by the Royal Northern of College of Music and Trinity Laban Conservatoire of Music and Dance where he studied with John Bradbury, Fiona Cross, Nicholas Cox and Michael Whight.
 He also received guidance from Katherine Spencer through the mentorship program.

-Hugo is the winner of the Wilfred Hambleton Clarinet Competition and has been recently selected as an artist of Talent Unlimited, Making Music UK, and as De Simone & Partners Young Artist in Italy.
+Hugo is the winner of the Help Musicians Wilfred Hambleton Clarinet Competition, and has been selected as the artist of Talent Unlimited, Making Music UK, and as De Simone & Partners Young Artist in Italy.
 He was also the finalist at the Royal Over-Seas League Competition 2020 with his wind quintet Pacific Winds.

-Hugo is also an enthusiastic educator with experience working with the London Symphony Orchestra Discovery, Manchester Camerata, Live at Lewisham and Zest Fest at Royal Manchester Children’s Festival.
+Hugo is also an enthusiastic educator with experience working with the London Symphony Orchestra Discovery Ulster Orchestra Crescendo, Manchester Camerata, Live at Lewisham and Zest Fest at Royal Manchester Children’s Festival.